Are You a Mentor Candidate…

 Such a simple concept as spending quality time with a child has profound and lasting effects.
 Walton County School District simply wants to provide more deserved children the chance to know this level of success.
 There are many opportunities available for the chance to open up a student’s world.
 The wave of need never subsides.
 Mentors are needed for both girls and boys.

-If you have an interest in stepping in and stepping up to mentor a child, complete the mentor application.
-Be someone who matters, to a youth who matters.
+If you have an interest in stepping in and stepping up to mentor a child, complete the mentor application below.